 In the theatre, having been grounded in classical theatrical productions such as Shakespeare’s "Hamlet" from an early age, he went on to stage rock opera’s, where he produced, directed & starred in the singing role of 'Judas' in his award-winning and national media-acclaimed South African National Premiere of “Jesus Christ Superstar”.
 Mark is also an accomplished pianist, singer, choreographer & dancer.

 As an illusionist he launched the first-ever illusion spectaculars for South Africa of the same epic scale as those of David Copperfield overseas, having been invited to perform for presidents such as George Bush Sr. overseas, and Thabo Mbeki in South Africa.
-The media hailed Mark's illusion spectaculars as "Sheer Las Vegas".Mark brought about many changes to the art of magic, making him the only illusionist worldwide to date to be able to claim the title “Illusionist of the 21st Century”, him giving the art a long-awaited 'facelift' with his multi-dimensional shows, and entirely new illusions (which he invented), both of which appealed to a more broad & modern audience than David Copperfield.
-A video clip of his last illusion spectacular “Magic Of The Future” can be viewed here https://www.youtube.com/watch?v=Xrd61J_EyCE
+The media hailed Mark's illusion spectaculars as "Sheer Las Vegas", and that his new illusions surpassed those of David Copperfield for the most part, stating that Mark had gone beyong the rabbit-out-of-hat era of magic and illusions, where industry experts stated that Mark could do more than Copperfield (see his video cited below).Mark brought about many changes to the art of magic, making him the only illusionist worldwide to date to be able to claim the title “Illusionist of the 21st Century”, him giving the art a long-awaited 'facelift' with his multi-dimensional shows, and entirely new illusions (which he invented), both of which appealed to a more broad & modern audience than David Copperfield.
+A video clip of his last illusion spectacular “Magic Of The Future” can be viewed here

 Today

 productions, but all of which are ghost related.
+Mark's company is the only national ghost tour company in the world.

 Due